Liam-Harrison/Liam-Harrison.github.io/index.md

 ---

 ## Who am I?
-I'm a 24 year old programmer who loves games and making games.
-I'm currently a Game Developer for Ludeon Studios and have previously worked as a full stack web-dev and at a software startup called Fologram, a company who specalize in AR and VR technology in the Unity engine.
+I’m a 26 year old indie game developer who loves playing and making games.
+I’m currently a Game Developer at Ludeon Studios developing RimWorld, I was previously a full stack web-dev and worked at a software startup.

 ## Education
 Bachelor of [Computer Science with a major in Software Design](https://www.swinburne.edu.au/study/course/bachelor-of-computer-science/) at the Swinburne University of Technology in Victoria, Australia.